An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Key Properties and Lemmas

+exactly as in Case~2 above (again with $\widetilde C(\cdot)$ in place of $C(\cdot)$).
+With the same tie-breaking rule, the selected predecessor $v^*(y)$ is nondecreasing in $y$, so for any fixed predecessor fuel $f$ the set $\{y:\; v^*(y)=f\}$ is a (possibly empty) interval.

+Thus the contiguity conclusion holds unchanged even when $S_b(i)$ is stored approximately: implicit states behave exactly like explicit states because their values $\widetilde C(u)$ are well-defined and the predecessor-selection problem depends only on these values and the feasibility windows/prefixes, not on how the values are stored.\end{proof}

-\textbf{Implications of Lemma 3:} This lemma implies that if a state \( dp(i,g) \) is optimal at points \( f \) and \( p > f \), its segment $S_1$ must be optimal to all other points between \( f \) and \( p \).
+\textbf{Implications of Lemma~\ref{lem:contiguity}:} This lemma implies that if a state \( \DP(i,g) \) is optimal at points \( f \) and \( p > f \) using a specific type of fuel from $i$, its segment $S_1$ must be optimal to all other points between \( f \) and \( p \).
 So, by this locality property, we only need to examine if the adjacent segment to $S_1$ is dominated by it before checking subsequent states in order to determine the optimal states for any $S(i)$ from $S_b(i)$.
 If there isn’t any state that dominates its adjacent state, that means that no state can dominate another so these states from $S_b(i)$ can be transferred to $S(i)$ unchanged.